brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 ```

 Here, `cbegin(r)` and `cend(r)` produce a range that is top-level const over any underlying range, without having to modify any of those underlying ranges to opt in to this behavior.
 This works for `std::vector<int>` and `std::span<int>` and `boost::iterator_range<int*>` and even views like `std::ranges::filter_view` (`possibly_const` ensures that if get passed a non-`const` `vector<int>`, we treat it as `const` first &mdash; which is both valid and necessary &mdash; while `filter_view const` isn't a `range` so we cannot treat it as `const` first).

+Avoiding a customization point here let's us give an easy answer to the question of whether or not types should provide a member `cbegin` going forward: no, they shouldn't.
+Users that want a constant iterator can this facility, which will work for all ranges.

 In addition to simply working across all ranges, it has a few other features worth noting: